donkadaharsha/Pokemon_board_game/README.md

 I will be initializing the board size to be 8 x 8.

-For P and T, I will use 4 pokemon and 4 trainers which shall pass as static value in docker-compose file.
+For P and T, I will provide the user to enter no. of pokemons and no. of trainers.

+I will generate docker-compose.yaml dynamically for P pokemon and T trainers using python code.

-I will provide user with list of emojis to choose Pokemon and trainer.
-The user will choose through command line arguments.
+List of emojis will be provided to user to choose pokemon and trainers through command line argument.

-Emojis for Pokemon:

-🐍 Snake

-🦅 Eagle

-🦄 Unicorn

-🐻‍❄️ Polar Bear

-Emojis for Trainer:

-👺 Goblin

-👻 Ghost

-👽 Alien

-🤖 Robot